UK government revises draft Internet spy law after criticism

 LONDON (AP) — The British government says it has amended a proposed Internet surveillance law to strengthen privacy protections after criticism from lawmakers.

 Home Secretary Theresa May published the Investigatory Powers Bill on Tuesday, saying she hoped it would get parliamentary approval and become law by the end of the year.

-The legislation has been revised after scrutiny by committees of lawmakers, who recommended changes to protect privacy and spell out authorities' powers more clearly.
+The bill was revised after lawmakers recommended changes to protect privacy and spell out authorities' powers more clearly.

-The new version of the bill says Internet companies can only be asked to remove encryption that they have applied, and only when it is "practicable."
+The new version clarifies the section on encryption, which had concerned Internet service providers.
+It says firms can only be asked to remove encryption when it is "practicable."